 Application Deadline

 Applications will be accepted throughout the year upon notification to be placed on the RDC agenda.
-Applicants must present their Building Improvement Project in person or via virtual means, whichever is appropriate at the time. twice a year.
+Applicants must present their Building Improvement Project in person or via virtual means, whichever is appropriate at the time designated by the RDC. twice a year.
 The first application deadline is January 31st and the second application deadline is June 30th.
 All application materials, completed in full, must be received no later than the above dates.
 Applications submitted after Jan.
 31 or June 30 will not be considered unless the Redevelopment Commission formally extends the application deadline.
 Applications should be submitted to:

 McCordsville Building Improvement Fund